tart-telescope/tart_website/docs/basics/tart-api.md

 ## API documentation

-API documentation is available here: https://tart.elec.ac.nz/signal/docs
+API documentation is available here: https://tart.elec.ac.nz/signal/doc/

 ## The source catalogue

 There is an online API for getting source positions in the GPS sky.
-It is documented at (https://tart.elec.ac.nz/catalog/doc/index.html)
+It is documented at (https://tart.elec.ac.nz/catalog/doc/index.html).

 Here is a [link to the current objects above signal hill](https://tart.elec.ac.nz/catalog/catalog?lat=-45.85&lon=170.54)

+The github repository for the source catalogue is (https://github.com/tart-telscope/catalogue).